Student award applications are now closed. Applicants will be contacted in early fall about final award decisions.

 • To stimulate graduate student research activity in Alzheimer’s disease and other dementias.

-Each year, two fellowships will be offered to a graduate student who:
+Each year, two fellowships will be offered to a graduate student or a student in the post-graduate medical program (medical residents electing to take a year off from residency to pursue full-time research) who:

-• is enrolled full-time in the Faculty of Graduate Studies, in either the first or second year of a Master’s program, or is within the first four years of a doctoral program, and whose research focuses on Alzheimer disease and related dementias in Universities in Manitoba;
+• is enrolled full-time in the Faculty of Graduate Studies, in either the first or second year of a Master’s program, or is within the first four years of a doctoral program, or is in the post-graduate medical program and whose research focuses on Alzheimer disease and related dementias in universities in Manitoba;

 • has achieved a minimum grade point average of 3.5 based on the previous 60 credit hours (or equivalent) of study;